-Create an old fashioned pros and cons list
+Create an old-fashioned pros and cons list

 Bring your entire team in on the discussion

-Compare against your list of needs
+Compare pros and cons to your list of platform requirements

 Choose your top 5

-Make the Final Cut
+Make the final cut

 - The three types of eCommerce platforms are Open Source, SaaS, and Headless eCommerce.